denoland/docs/runtime/manual/runtime/web_platform_apis.md

+---
-# Using Web Platform APIs
+title: "Using Web Platform APIs"
+oldUrl: /runtime/manual/runtime/navigator_api/
+---

 One way Deno simplifies web and cloud development is by using Web Platform APIs (like `fetch`) over proprietary APIs.
 This means if you've ever built for the